jmagine/sdr101-vision/README.md

-Requirements:
+# ForwardVision
+A forward vision system so bad, it should be illegal.

+## Requirements
-Python 3.4
+* Python 3.4

-OpenCV 3.1.0
+* OpenCV 3.1.0

-Numpy
+* Numpy

-PyDSM
+* PyDSM

+## Goals
+Ideally, we should be able to detect buoys and gates in the water.

+## Upcoming
+* Move code to C++
+* FPGA Acceleration